Math::BigInt(3) User Contributed Perl Documentation Math::BigInt(3)

 quotient of the two operands.
 In list context, returns the

-same sign as the second operand.
-In scalar context, only the
+quotient and the remainder.
+In scalar context, only the quotient is

 The behavior of the overloaded operator % agrees with the behavior